CloudLabs-Samples/EduLabs/ApplicationDevelopment/WinDesktop/HOL step-by-step.md

 ## Configure your project with the manifest designer

-1. In Solution Explorer, expand the project node of your application project.
+1. In Solution Explorer, double-click the Package.appxmanifest file.

-1. Double-click the Package.appxmanifest file.
 If the manifest file is already open in the XML code view, Visual Studio prompts you to close the file.

 1. Select the **Packaging** tab and enter the below value in the package name field.